rygelouv/Tanga-iOS/README.md

 chmod +x ~/Library/Developer/Xcode/UserScripts/check-hooks.sh
 ```

+### **📌Swiftlint setup **
-This is needed for linting setup.
+The setup above is needed for linting setup.
 It is broadly explained in this article: https://medium.com/@rygel/swiftlint-on-autopilot-in-xcode-enforce-code-conventions-with-git-pre-commit-hooks-and-automation-52c5eb4d5454

 ## Code organization
 Tanga follows an MVVM architectural pattern in the implementation of most features.
 We use an observable ViewModel that emits variations of state elements.
 We also use a repository pattern on the